Weak Convergence Analysis of Online Neural Actor-Critic Algorithms: Introduction

-We first establish the geometric ergodicity of the data samples under a fixed actor policy.
-Then, using the Poisson equation, we prove that the fluctuations of the model updates around the limit distribution due to the randomly-arriving data samples vanish as the number of parameter updates $\rightarrow \infty$.
-Using the Poisson equation and weak convergence techniques, we prove that the actor neural network and critic neural network converge to the solutions of a system of ODEs with random initial conditions.
-Unlike in the classic NTK analysis of feedforward neural networks which produces a \emph{linear} limit ODE, the limit ODE for the actor-critic algorithm is nonlinear.
-Leveraging the two timescales for the actor and critic ODEs (due to their respective learning rates), we are able to prove that the critic ODE converges to the true value function (the solution of the Bellman equation) as the training time $t \rightarrow \infty$, which provides the actor with an asymptotically unbiased estimate of the policy gradient.
-We then prove that the limit actor network will converge to a stationary point of the objective function as $t \rightarrow \infty$.
+\paragraph{Convergence Analysis for the Limit ODE as training time $t \rightarrow \infty$} Leveraging the two timescales for the actor and critic ODEs (due to their respective learning rates), we are able to prove that the critic ODE converges to the true value function (the solution of the Bellman equation) for the current actor's policy at time $t$ as the training time $t \rightarrow \infty$.
+The critic, therefore, provides the actor with an asymptotically unbiased estimate of the policy gradient.
+Surprisingly, the convergence rate coincides with the exploration rate. \\

+Finally, we prove that the limit actor network will converge to a stationary point of the objective function as $t \rightarrow \infty$.
 Therefore, although in the pre-limit actor-critic algorithm the critic provides a noisy, biased (i.e., there is error) estimate of the value function, we are able to prove that asymptotically the critic will converge sufficiently rapidly such that the actor also converges.
+Our analysis also provides a necessary condition on how the exploration rate should be chosen based on the actor learning rates to ensure convergence.